mantidproject/mantid/Code/Mantid/docs/source/algorithms/ConvertSpiceDataToRealSpace-v1.rst

 Workflow
 --------

-The 2 input workspaces of algorithm LoadHFIRPDData are the output of algorithm LoadSpiceAscii.
+The 2 input workspaces of algorithm ConvertSpiceDataToRealSpace are the output of algorithm LoadSpiceAscii.
 Therefore, in order to load an HB2A or HB2B data from a SPICE file, LoadSpiceAscii should be called first.